creeblers/.github/profile/README.md

 ## 🚀 What is Creeble?

-**Creeble** transforms your Notion databases into production-ready REST APIs with real-time sync, advanced caching, and enterprise-grade security.
+**Creeble** transforms your Notion databases into production-ready REST/GraphQL APIs with real-time sync, advanced caching, and enterprise-grade security.
 No coding required!

 ### ✨ Key Features